swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 [TodoMVC](http://todomvc.com), it's only because it suitably demonstrates anti-patterns that will exist in any typical JavaScript MVC application.
-But it's also quite familiar to many JavaScript developers such that I can easily point out bad ideas that you're bound to recognize in your own code base if you leverage an MVC framework.
+But it's also quite familiar to many JavaScript developers such that I can easily point out things that you're bound to recognize in your own code base if you leverage an MVC framework.
+Note the blame lays not on the APIs that JS MVCs present, rather the *semantics* due to broken internal design that leaks through into your own code and inevitably cause performance bottlenecks.

 Of course you can correct these issues on a tedious case by case basis, but the whole point of Om is make an entire class of hand optimizations techniques *obsolete*.
-That's the power of starting with the right design to begin with.
+That's the power of starting with the right design to begin with, an better experience for the end user because the implementation doesn't leak in ridiculous ways.

 ## Game of Benchmarks